 Plan G is the second most popular plan.
 It covers everything Plan F does except for the Medicare Part B deductible.
 Seventeen percent of those who have a Medicare Supplement plan are enrolled in Plan G.

-Plan N is the third most popular plan, and 10% of people who have a Medicare Supplement plan have Plan N.6 This plan covers everything Plan F does except for the Part B deductible and Part B excess charges.
+Plan N is the third most popular plan.
+This plan covers everything Plan F does except for the Part B deductible and Part B excess charges.
 Plan N also has copays for certain services.
 You have a copay of up to $20 for some office visits and up to $50 for an emergency room visit that doesn’t result in a hospital admission.7

 Choose the Right Plan for You